Pathways Issue 5

 2. The Terms of Your Will and Trusts

-Be sure to go over your will with your emergency contacts.
+Sit down with your emergency contact and go over your legal will.
 This includes your wishes for the distribution of your assets, heirlooms, furniture, and keepsakes.
-To ensure that your wishes are honored, include as many of your assets in the will as possible.
-It is possible that you will appoint one of your emergency contacts as the executor of your will.
-Be sure to let your executor know the contents of your will so there are no surprises.
-If there are any belongings or assets that are not directly addressed in the will, be sure to cover your wishes with at least two of your emergency contacts, and put your wishes in writing.
-Additionally, you may also wish to set up trusts for your children or grandchildren with certain terms.
-Consider appointing one of your emergency contacts as trustee and discuss the terms of those trusts.
+To ensure your wishes are honored, include as many details in the will as possible and appoint a trusted executor.
+If there are any belongings or assets that are not directly addressed in the will, it’s best to update your will to include them.
+Additionally, you may also wish to set up financial trusts to provide for your children or grandchildren.
+Consider appointing one of your emergency contacts as trustee and discussing the terms of those trusts.

 3. Your Wishes for Medical Care